0xbuidlman/PhoneBattery/README.md

 I had the initial idea for this app on the plane from WWDC back to Germany, polished it at home and here it is now.

+Unfortunately, I don't have enough time to keep this app updated.
+So, if you are interested help me updating PhoneBattery!

 ### System Requirements

 * Requires iOS 9 or newer